pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 :class: important

 Inclusion is core to the pyOpenSci mission.
-It's important to have an editorial team comprised of an editor + 2 reviewers from different backgrounds and identities to enrich the review process.
+It's important to have an editorial team with diverse backgrounds and identities to enrich the review process.
+Standard reviews usually involve an editor plus two reviewers, while publication fast-track reviews may use one reviewer.

 As you select an editor (and guide that editor in finding reviewers), seek diversity in the team supporting package review.
 [Specifically, reviewers and the editor should have a mix of gender identities whenever possible](reviewer-diversity). pyOpenSci [also supports mentoring new reviewers and editors if needed!](review-mentorship)